 Choosing an Agent and collateral of Paymer checks

 When creating a check, you can choose what collateral will back it.
-The system currently features three agents, each accounting for a specific type of collateral.
+The system currently features two agents, each accounting for a specific type of collateral.

 CRYPTO Agent lets you issue and perform transactions with checks backed by cryptocurrencies: Bitcoin, USDT, Ethereum and Litecoin.